zeekay/workpool/README.md

 - `{ kind: "pending"; previousAttempts: number }`: The function has not started yet.
 - `{ kind: "running"; previousAttempts: number }`: The function is currently running.
 - `{ kind: "finished" }`: The function has succeeded, failed, or been canceled.

+To get the result of your function, you can either write to the database from within your function, call or schedule another function from there, or use the `onComplete` handler to respond to the job result.

 ## Canceling work